 With the cost of living continuing to increase, always stand behind your pricing model, assuming it is reasonable.

 Especially when dealing with larger limousine companies, you have a reputation that is worth charging for if you truly are the best detailer in town.
 Your prices should reflect that!

 5. Invest in a steamer for interior detailing

-Bissell makes a couple of entry level spot cleaners like the one pictured above I found here on Amazon, and are great to use after wiping down the seats and applying other cleaners or disinfecants.
+Bissell makes a couple of entry-level spot cleaners like the one pictured above I found here on Amazon, and are great to use after wiping down the seats and applying other cleaners or disinfectants.